nkowaokwu/igbo_api/.github/FIREBASE_CONFIG.md

 Please follow this [Firebase Getting Started Guide](https://firebase.google.com/docs/web/setup) to create your own Firebase project.

+**Note:** Make sure to update your Billing options for your project for the Blaze plan to run the project.
+Don't worry, it's free 😉

 ## Step 2: Replace the `default` Firebase Project Name

 Within [.firebaserc](https://github.com/nkowaokwu/igbo_api/blob/master/.firebaserc), replace the project name `igbo-api-bb22d` with your new Firebase project name